Media Bias/Fact Check: Reception

-Media Bias/Fact Check has been used in studies of mainstream media, social media, and disinformation, among them single- and cross-platform studies of services including TikTok, 4chan, Reddit, Lemmy, Twitter, Facebook, Instagram, and Google Web Search.

-Scientific studies using its ratings note that ratings from Media Bias/Fact Check show high agreement with an independent fact checking dataset from 2017, with NewsGuard and with BuzzFeed journalists.
-When MBFC factualness ratings of 'mostly factual' or higher were compared to an independent fact checking dataset's 'verified' and 'suspicious' news sources, the two datasets showed "almost perfect" inter-rater reliability.
-A 2022 study that evaluated sharing of URLs on Twitter and Facebook in March and April 2020 and 2019, to compare the prevalence of misinformation, reports that scores from Media Bias/Fact Check correlate strongly with those from NewsGuard (r = 0.81).
+MBFC has been used in studies of mainstream media, social media, and disinformation, among them single- and cross-platform studies of services including TikTok, 4chan, Reddit, Lemmy, Twitter, Facebook, Instagram, and Google Web Search.
+When MBFC factualness ratings of "mostly factual" or higher were compared to an independent fact checking dataset's "verified" and "suspicious" news sources, the two datasets showed "almost perfect" inter-rater reliability.
+A 2022 study that evaluated sharing of URLs on Twitter and Facebook in March and April 2020 and 2019, to compare the prevalence of misinformation, reported that scores from Media Bias/Fact Check correlate strongly with those from NewsGuard (r = 0.81).

-A comparison of five fact checking datasets frequently used as "groundtruth lists" has suggested that choosing one groundtruth list over another has little impact on the evaluation of online content.
+A comparison of five fact checking datasets frequently used as "groundtruth lists" suggested that choosing one groundtruth list over another has little impact on the evaluation of online content.
 In some cases, MBFC has been selected because it categorizes sources using a larger range of labels than other rating services.
 MBFC offers the largest dataset covering biased and low factual news sources.
 Over a 4-year span, the percentage of links that could be categorized with MBFC was found to be very consistent.
 Research also suggests that the bias and factualness of a news source are unlikely to change over time.

-The site has been used by researchers at the University of Michigan to create a tool called the "Iffy Quotient", which draws data from Media Bias/Fact Check and NewsWhip to track the prevalence of "fake news" and questionable sources on social media.
+The site has been used by researchers at the University of Michigan to create a tool called the "Iffy Quotient", which draws data from MBFC and NewsWhip to track the prevalence of "fake news" and questionable sources on social media.

-A 2018 year-in-review and prospective on fact-checking from the Poynter Institute (which develops PolitiFact) noted a proliferation of credibility score projects, including Media/Bias Fact Check, writing that "While these projects are, in theory, a good addition to the efforts combating misinformation, they have the potential to misfire," and stating that "Media Bias/Fact Check is a widely cited source for news stories and even studies about misinformation, despite the fact that its method is in no way scientific."
-Also in 2018, a writer in the Columbia Journalism Review described Media Bias/Fact Check as "an armchair media analysis" and characterized their assessments as "subjective assessments [that] leave room for human biases, or even simple inconsistencies, to creep in".
-A study published in Scientific Reports wrote: "While [Media Bias/Fact Check's] credibility is sometimes questioned, it has been regarded as accurate enough to be used as ground-truth for e.g. media bias classifiers, fake news studies, and automatic fact-checking systems."
+A 2018 year-in-review and prospective on fact-checking from the Poynter Institute, which develops PolitiFact, cited a proliferation of credibility score projects, including MBFC, writing, "While these projects are, in theory, a good addition to the efforts combating misinformation, they have the potential to misfire", and stating that "Media Bias/Fact Check is a widely cited source for news stories and even studies about misinformation, despite the fact that its method is in no way scientific."
+Also in 2018, a writer in the Columbia Journalism Review described MBFC as "an armchair media analysis", and characterized their assessments as "subjective assessments [that] leave room for human biases, or even simple inconsistencies, to creep in".
+A 2020 study published in Scientific Reports wrote: "While [Media Bias/Fact Check's] credibility is sometimes questioned, it has been regarded as accurate enough to be used as ground-truth for e.g. media bias classifiers, fake news studies, and automatic fact-checking systems."